-The fund can only claim a deduction under Division 43 for an income year if it:
+The fund can claim a deduction under Division 43 for an

-- owns, leases or holds part of a construction expenditure area of capital works
+- owns, leases or holds part of a construction expenditure

 - incurred the expense, and

 - uses the building to produce income.

 The area the fund owns, leases or holds is called 'your area'.